 The Model Rules discussed will include MR 1.1(competency), 1.6 (client confidences), 1.7, 1.8, 1.9 (conflicts), 1.13 (organization as the client), 1.16 (declining or terminating representation), 3.3 (candor

 Fern Fleischer Daves is currently serving as the General Counsel of the Thermostat Recycling Corporation, a not-for-profit association of manufacturers.
-TRC’s mission is to collect and properly recycle out of service
+TRC’s mission is to collect and properly recycle out of service mercury containing thermostats throughout the US.

 Prior to joining TRC, she was in-house counsel at ITT Corporation headquartered in White Plains, New York, at Asarco Incorporated in New York and Colorado.
 Fern also practiced environmental law at several firms in New Jersey.